· Jack Young · Education · 16 min read

 Basic Input-Output System (BIOS)

 The Basic Input-Output System (BIOS) is built into the PC, and is the first code run by the PC when it is powered on.
-The main function of the BIOS is to load and start an Operating system (OS).
+The main function of the BIOS is to load and start an Operating System (OS).
 When this code is initiated, it then starts to check and verify the internal components like the CPU and HDD to see if anything is working the way it should.
 If something is wrong it will print out an error message on your monitor to say it’s not working correctly.
 When you insert a USB or CD, the BIOS starts to load the software on it to give the computer control.
 This process is called booting.

 Power Supply Unit